Democratic Rally: 2013–2023: Anastasiades' turbulent presidency of Cyprus

 An internal election was held within the Democratic Rally to select a candidate for the 2013 presidential election.
-The party president, Nikos Anastasiades won the election, receiving 86.7% of the votes, while his opponent, MEP Eleni Theocharous, received 13.3%.
+The party president, Nicos Anastasiades won the election, receiving 86.7% of the votes, while his opponent, MEP Eleni Theocharous, received 13.3%.

-Anastasiades campaigned on the public dissatisfaction with Christofias' handling of the economy, using the slogan "Crises need Leaders", in reference to the financial crisis.
+Anastasiades campaigned on the public dissatisfaction with Demetris Christofias' handling of the economy, using the slogan "Crises need Leaders", in reference to the financial crisis.
 He also received support from DIKO.
 In the first round of the election, Anastasiades secured 45.5% of the vote, nearly 20 percentage points ahead of AKEL-backed Stavros Malas.
 In the second round, Anastasiades won the presidency with 57.5% of the vote.
-His majority government was a coalition of DISY, DIKO and the splinter EVROKO.
+His majority government was a coalition of DISY, DIKO and EVROKO.

 Following Anastasiades' election, MP Averof Neofytou was elected as the new president of the Democratic Rally.
-Neofytou had previously served as Mayor of Polis (1992-1996) and as Minister of Communications and Works (1999-2003) in Clerides' administration.
+Neofytou had previously served as mayor of Polis (1992-1996) and as minister of communications and works (1999-2003) in Clerides' administration.

-Anastasiades inherited the 2012–2013 Cypriot financial crisis, forcing him to break his campaign promises and implement a strict banking bailout in collaboration with the European Union and the International Monetary Fund.
+Anastasiades inherited the financial crisis, forcing him to break his campaign promises and implement a strict banking bailout in collaboration with the European Union and the International Monetary Fund.
 The agreement, signed off by the Eurogroup, aimed to prevent the bankruptcy of Cyprus' main banks and avoid a potential euro exit.
 As a result of these broken promises, DIKO withdrew its support from the government, leading to the removal of its ministers from the cabinet.

 During his first term, Anastasiades oversaw the closure of Cyprus Popular Bank, Cyprus Cooperative Bank and Cyprus Airways.
 He also participated in critical negotiations regarding the Cyprus problem, including the Mont Pèlerin talks in November 2016 and the Crans-Montana talks in the summer of 2017.
 However, no agreement was reached between the two sides.